Health Promotion Research

 September 28 - 30, 2016 in Trondheim, Norway

 The objective of the 3rd International Forum arranged in Health Promotion Research is to enable researchers, practitioners and policy makers to share, discuss and develop health promotion research and practice specifically related to future health under the label "NEXT Society".
-The Forum will be a joint event with the Global Working Group on Salutogenesis.
+The Forum will be a joint event with IUHPE and the Global Working Group on Salutogenesis.